 Take a moment to pause and think about how you feel about your situation right now.
 Are you where you want to be?
 Do you feel happy and fulfilled in your relationships?
 How is your career going?
 Are you as healthy as you’d like to be?

-The good news is that there is a way, and Michael Hyatt teaches it in his book Living Forward: A Proven Plan to Stop Drifting and Get the Life You Want.
-After learning what he’s got to teach, you’ll finally have a solid life plan that fills you with excitement each day.
+Michael Hyatt has some ideas.
+In Living Forward: A Proven Plan to Stop Drifting and Get the Life You Want, he offers a solid life plan that’ll fill you with excitement each day.

 Here are the 3 biggest lessons I’ve learned from this book: